 The proposed tank storage building protects the aqueous ammonia storage tanks against environmental elements (rain, wind and sun) and vehicular traffic.
 The applicant is proposing to use three or four tanks (as opposed to one) to store the aqueous ammonia on site.
 That will provide a maximum design capacity of 53,120 gallons, while the sub-graded retention pit has a maximum design capacity of 34,500 gallons to handle the loss of only two tanks.
 Staff finds this acceptable given the remote probability of multiple tank ruptures.
 There is a small probability that the tanks could fail under inappropriate use (over drawing the tanks) or even normal use (design failure).
 Staff has not been able to determine an appropriate failure rate for tanks due to the lack of relevant information.
 However, the probability of three or four tanks failing at the same time would be the probability of one tank raised to the third or fourth power.
-For example, if the probability for three tanks to fail at the same time is 1:1,000,000,000.
+For example, if the probability of failure of one tank is 1:1,000 (which is far too large a value) then the probability for three tanks to fail at the same time is 1:1,000,000,000.
 This is a de minimus level and can be disregarded.

-Aqueous Ammonia Release Scenario-- Modeling
+Aqueous Ammonia Release Scenario -- Modeling